-In the 1920s he became known for his innovative use of atonalism, an often rather challenging approach which does away with key centres, cadences and traditional harmonic function.
+In the 1920s, he became known for his innovative use of atonalism, an often rather challenging approach that does away with key centers, cadences, and traditional harmonic function.

 The three experimented with a 12-tone approach to composition, in which a tone row, made up of all twelve tones in the chromatic scale placed in a given order, forms the basis of a piece.

 Schoenberg was Jewish, and his work was labeled “degenerate” by the Nazi Party.